mcclaskey/batch_niistats/README.md

 ```

 This creates a virtual environment called `batch_niistats_venv`.

+> **💡 TIP**
+> If you have cloned a local copy of `batch_niistats`, you can create the virtual environment inside the repo by running the above command after navigating into the project directory with `cd batch_niistats` and before running `pip install`

 #### 2. Activate the environment each time you want to work on the project
 Before working on the project, activate the environment using the appropriate command for your OS and shell (see the table on [this page](https://docs.python.org/3/library/venv.html#how-venvs-work) for exact syntax), together with your environment's path.